mariohevia/crime_data_uk/README.md

 + Add a compare feature to compare to different postcodes.

++ Consider creating a database / reading from a static file instead of using the API for faster results.

 ---

 ## License

-The theme is available as open source under the terms of the [GPL-3.0 license](LICENSE).
+The web app is available as open source under the terms of the [GPL-3.0 license](LICENSE).